Home » Baking Recipes » Biscuits » Grasmere Ginger Shortbread: A Fiery, Crumbly, Chewy Delight

 If you like your gingerbread fiery, this is the one for you.
-With a firm, but crumbly and chewy texture, this Grasmere ginger shortbread isn’t too different from the original Grasmere gingerbread.
+With a firm, but crumbly and chewy texture, this recipe for Grasmere ginger shortbread isn’t too different from the original Grasmere gingerbread.

 Ever since I first tasted Grasmere gingerbread, I have wanted to try and find the recipe.
 I find its unique texture and fieriness particularly appealing.
 As I don’t get up to the Lake District very often, maybe once every decade, I really want to make some myself.
 Sadly the recipe is a closely kept secret.
 This version, Grasmere ginger shortbread, is the closest I’ve come to it.